 No matter where you are in your career, setting measurable, specific goals will help you reach the next level that much faster.
 Coming up with a career plan will take some effort and time, but it will pay off when you are better able to understand where you would like to go next and what you need to get there.

 Identifying Where You Currently Are

 First, you should spend some time thinking about where you currently are, which allows you to think about your current strengths and skills.
-Consider the skills and experience you already have and what gets you excited at work.
+Consider your skills and experience and what gets you excited at work.
 Perhaps you enjoy the planning portion of a project, interacting with customers, or leading a group.
 Write down the information you have come up with.
-Think about your current position, such as whether your education is currently finished or you would like to pursue other opportunities.
+Consider your current position, such as whether your education is finished or you would like to pursue other opportunities.
 Getting another degree can help you immensely in your career.
 If you are thinking about going back to school, you can look at getting matched to eligible scholarships and grants to help cover some or all of the tuition balance.

 Consider Where You Are Going

-Spend some time brainstorming where you want to be and what might be holding you back from it.
+Spend time brainstorming where you want to be and what might be holding you back.
 Think about where you would be several years from now.
 Will it be the CEO of your company or in another industry entirely?
-In your thought process, also consider how you will design your lifestyle and avoid burnout on this journey.
+In your thought process, consider how you will design your lifestyle and avoid burnout.
 Balance is important and should be included from the beginning to set the right tone.
 Take these ideas and break them down into smaller portions.
 Considering your current skills and experience, where do you want to be in your career in the next couple of years?

 Analyze What You Need to Do